ARM-software/acle/cmse/cmse.md

 context.
 These are the VMSR, VMRS, VSTR and VLDR to system registers FPCXTNS and FPCXTS.

-The interaction between developers of secure code, non-secure code, and (optional) security agnostic library code is shown in [Figure 3](#figure3).
+The interaction between developers of secure code, non-secure code, and (optional) security agnostic library code is shown in [Files shared between parties](#figure3).

 ![<span id="figure3" class="citation-label">**Files shared between parties**</span>](files-shared.svg)